joslefaure/joslefaure.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper, `Holistic Interaction Transformer Network for Spatio-Temporal Action Detection` is accepted for publication at WACV23.
+Our paper, Holistic Interaction Transformer Network for Spatio-Temporal Action Detection, is accepted for publication at WACV23.